bchenghi/trace-manager/README.md

 # trace-manager
-Example usages of java-mutation-framework, trace-diff and test-io, for debugging research
+Example usages of java-mutation-framework, trace-diff and test-io, for debugging research.

 ## Setup
 - Have maven, java 8 and java 11 (or above) installed.